jk-kashe/oracledb-vertexai-demo/README.md

 This fork of the original version is intended to work with Oracle Autonomous@GCP.

+A version which deploys autonomous database and deploys the app in cloud run is available on the [autonomous-run](https://github.com/jk-kashe/oracledb-vertexai-demo/tree/autonomous-run) branch.

 ## 🚀 Quick Start

 **Note: Install autonomous db wallet (zip file) in oracle user home folder before continuing!**